jgschis/BasicPlusParser/README.md

 * Syntax highlighting.
 * Unreachable code analysis that can  detect when a statement will never run.
 * Unassigned variable analysis that knows that if a variable is only assigned in one branch of an if statemnet, it's not definitively assigned.
-* Placing cursor over a symbole will tell you info about the symbol.
+* Placing cursor over a symbol will tell you info about the symbol.
 In the case of an equate, it tells you the value of the equate.
 * Code range folding/unfolding
 * Pressing f12 on a label, equate, matrix or common variable will take you to where it is defined.
 * View all references of a label, equate, matrix, common varialbe and function/subroutine.